 As mentioned, rooftop tents are easy to set up and don’t take a lot of time.
 But if you’re going to be driving around multiple times a day, that can add up to a lot of setup time throughout your camping trip.
-(Off course you don’t have to set it up everytime.
+(Of course, you don’t have to set it up every time.
 You can set it up in the evening and take it down in the morning again if you have to).

 Ladder vs. no ladder.